twittemb/Archive.Weavy/README.md

 ## Warp, Weft and Stitch
 Combinaisons of Warps and Wefts describe all the possible navigation patterns within your application.
-Each **warp** defines a clear navigation area (that makes your application divided in well defined parts) in which every **weft** represent a specific presentation of a screen.
-This representation is called a **Stitch**.
-A **Stitch** can be presented in different ways such as "popup" or regular "show" screens.
+Each **warp** defines a clear navigation area (that makes your application divided in well defined parts) in which every **weft** represent a specific navigation action (push a VC on a stack, pop up a VC, ...).

+In the end the knit function has to return an array of **stitches**.
+A Stitch helps the Loom in knowing what it will have to deal with for the next navigation steps.

+Why an array of **stitches** ?
+For instance a UITabbarController is a pattern in which multiple navigations are done at the same time, and we need to tell the Loom something like that is happening.

+A **Stitch** tells the **Loom**: The next thing you have to handle is this particular **Presentable** and this particular **Weftable**.
+In some cases, the knit function can return an empty array because we know there won't be any further navigation after the one we are doing.

+The Demo application shows pretty much every possible cases.

 ## Weftable
 The basic principle of navigation is very simple: it consists of successive views transitions in response to application state changes.
 These changes are usually due to users interactions, but they can also come from a low level layer of your application.
 We can imagine that a lose of network session could lead to a signin screen appearance.